Skip to content

 Instructor: Frank Morris – Tri-State Consultants & Study the Code

-Exam Prep for the Building Codes & Standards Portion of the CBO Certification (Day 2 of 2 for Codes & Standards)
+Exam Prep for the Building Codes & Standards Portion of the Certified Building Official (CBO) Certification (Day 2 of 2 for Codes & Standards)

-This course is for anyone wanting to obtain their Certified Building Official (CBO) certification or to learn more about being a Chief Building Official.
+All day The course is for anyone wanting to obtain their Certified Building Official (CBO) certification or to learn more about being a Chief Building Official.
 Subjects that will be discussed include Architectural Plan Review, Structural Plan Review, Building Systems Plan Review and Field Inspection.
 Test-taking techniques will also be discussed in class.
 The course is based on the 2021 I-Codes.
 This is one of three exams for the CBO certification.

 Instructor: Frank Morris – Tri-State Consultants & Study the Code